Lebanese Air Force: Combat history

 The Lebanese Air Forces have a long history operating Hawker Hunter jets since 1958.
 During the Six-Day War Two Hawker Hunter strafed Israeli positions in Galilee.
 One Lebanese Hawker Hunter was shot down by an Israeli Air Force Mirage IIICJ.
+This ended the short Lebanese involvement in the air war.
 The Hawker Hunters have not flown any combat sorties since September 17, 1983.
 This was at a time when the French and Americans were rebuilding the Lebanese Army.
-Three F.Mk.70s were made airworthy, and resumed combat operations on September 15.
+Three F.Mk.70s were made airworthy and resumed combat operations on September 15.
 Because the main airfield, Rayak Air Base, had been shelled by Syrian forces, the Hunters had to operate from an airfield in Byblos.
 The Hunters were finally grounded in 1994 after a minor accident with one of the T.66 trainers during landing and the remaining 8 were stored in Rayak.
 The last loss took place in 1989 near Batroun during routine training, when the undercarriage failed to lower, causing the jet to crash.
 The pilot ejected safely from the doomed aircraft and landed in the Mediterranean sea, where he was promptly rescued by the Syrian Army, which then handed him over to Suleiman Frangieh, who in turn handed him over to the Lebanese Army at the al-Madfoun crossing.

 During operations in the Nahr el-Bared camp in North Lebanon, lacking any airworthy, fixed-wing strike aircraft, the Lebanese Army modified several UH-1H Huey helicopters to permit the carrying of 500 pound Mark 82 and 1000 pound Mark 83 bombs (all unguided iron bombs, also known as dumb bombs) as well as Matra SNEB 68 mm rocket pods (taken from stored Hawker Hunters).
 Special mounting pads engineered by the Lebanese Army were attached to each Huey on the sides and belly to carry the bombs.
 The air force, in collaboration with the engineering regiment, developed and used two dumb bomb variants, the 250 kg LAF-GS-ER2 and the 400 kg LAF-GS-ER3.
 The Lebanese Army also made extensive use of Aérospatiale Gazelles armed with Euromissile HOT anti-tank guided missiles and machine gun pods.

-The Lebanese air force played a decisive role throughout the Syrian Civil War spillover in Lebanon, conducting surveillance operations and precision attacks against terrorist groups Al-Nusra Front and Islamic State of Iraq and the Levant who had invaded the border town of Arsal in 2014 and subsequently kept positions along the outskirts of Arsal and al-Qaa, keeping them at bay and severely hindering their movement.
+The Lebanese air force played a decisive role throughout the Syrian Civil War spillover in Lebanon, conducting surveillance operations and precision attacks against Al-Nusra Front and Islamic State of Iraq and the Levant who had invaded the border town of Arsal in 2014 and subsequently kept positions along the outskirts of Arsal and al-Qaa, preventing any further advances.